tc39/proposal-ses/README.md

-The explicitly non-deterministic abilities to sense the current time (via `Date()` and `Date.now()`) or generate random numbers (via `Math.random()`) are disabled in the proto SES realm, and therefore by default in each SES realm.
-New source of non-determinism, like `makeWeakRef` and `getStack` will not be added to the proto SES realm or will be similarly disabled.
+The explicitly non-deterministic abilities to sense the current time (via `Date()` and `Date.now()`) or generate random numbers (via `Math.random()`) are disabled in the proto-SES realm, and therefore by default in each SES realm.
+New sources of non-determinism, like `makeWeakRef` and `getStack` will not be added to the proto-SES realm or will be similarly disabled.

-The EcmaScript specs to date have never admitted the possibility of failures such as out-of-memory.
-In theory this means that a conforming EcmaScript implementation requires an infinite memory machine.
-Unfortunately, these are in short supply ;) .
-Since JavaScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at virtually any time.
+The ECMAScript specs to date have never admitted the possibility of failures such as out-of-memory.
+In theory this means that a conforming ECMAScript implementation requires an infinite memory machine.
+Unfortunately, these are currently unavailable.
+Since JavaScript is an implicitly-allocating language, the out-of-memory condition could cause computation to fail at any time.
 If these failures are reported in a recoverable manner without rollback, such as by a thrown exception (cite JVM), then defensive programming becomes impossible.
 This would be contrary to the goals of at least SES and indeed to much JavaScript code.
 (TODO link to SAB discussion of containing failure.)
-Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredicatble errors, must either be preemptively aborted without running further user code (cite Erlang, Joe-E/Waterken) or roll back to a previous safe point (cite Noether).
+Thus, at least SES computation, and any synchronous computation it is entangled with, on unpredictable errors must either be preemptively aborted without running further user code (cite Erlang, Joe-E/Waterken) or roll back to a previous safe point (cite Noether).
 If repeated attempts to roll forward from a safe point fail, preemptive termination is inevitable.

-Even if EcmaScript were otherwise deterministically replayable, these unpredicable preemptive failures would prevent it.
-We examine instead the weaker property of *fail-stop determinism*, where each replica either fails, or succeeds in an identical manner as every other non-failing replica.
+Even if ECMAScript were otherwise deterministically replayable, these unpredictable preemptive failures would prevent it.
+We examine instead the weaker property of *fail-stop determinism*, where each replica either fails, or succeeds in a manner identical to every other non-failing replica.

 Although they are few in number, there are a number of specification issues that are observably left to implementations, on which implementations differ.
 Some of these may eventually be closed by future TC39 agreement, such as enumeration order if objects are modified during enumeration (TODO link).
 Others, like the sort algorithm used by `Array.prototype.sort` are less likely.
-However, *implementatiion-defined* is not genuine non-determinism.
-On a given implementation, operations which are only implementation-defined will operate in the same manner.
+However, *implementatiion-defined* is not necessarily genuine non-determinism.
+On a given implementation, operations which are only implementation-defined can be non-deterministic within the scope of that implementation.
 They should be fail-stop reproducible when run on the same implementation.
-To make use of this for replay, we would need to pin down what we mean by "same implementation", which seems difficult.
+To make use of this for replay, however, we would need to pin down what we mean by "same implementation", which seems slippery and difficult.

-### The punch line
+### The punchline

-However, even without pinning down the precise meaning of "implementation defined", a computation which is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that are not otherwise provided to it.
+However, even without pinning down the precise meaning of "implementation defined", a computation that is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that it is not otherwise purposely enabled to read.
 Nothing can practically prevent signalling on covert channels and side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.

 (TODO explain the anthropic side channel and how it differs from an information-flow termination channel.)